 To look up the user within the TACACS+ database only:

-debug=1 can also be added to individual
+You can also add debug=1 to individual

 pam_tacplus lines in